-- This kit is often used for direct antibody labeling, eliminating the need for secondary antibodies and the steps involved. - Labeling can be easily completed in 60-90 minutes.
+- This kit is often used for direct labeling of primary antibodies, eliminating the need for secondary antibodies and the steps involved. - Labeling can be easily completed in 60-90 minutes.

 Labeling principle

 This kit mainly uses the active bond of the fluorescein group to covalently bind to the free amino group of the biological molecule, and can be used to label antibodies and proteins.